Voidware-Prohibited/ALSXT/README.md

 ![ALSXT](ALSXT.png)

-An Unreal Engine 5 plugin that extends Advanced Locomotion System Refactored with expanded Character States, Improved Foot Print system, Sliding, Physical Animayion, Vaulting, Wallrunning and more(XT)
+An Unreal Engine 5 plugin that extends Advanced Locomotion System Refactored with expanded Character States, Improved Foot Print system, Sliding, Physical Animation, Vaulting, Wallrunning and more planned.

 _ALSXT is under heavy development, some features may not be finished or production-ready_ _Contibutors and PRs are welcome_